coenjacobs/mozart/README.md

 - `dep_directory` defines the directory the files of the package will be stored in.
 Note that the directory needs to correspond to the namespace being used in your autoloader and the namespace defined for the bundled packages.
 Best results are achieved when your projects are using the [PSR-4 autoloader specification](http://www.php-fig.org/psr/psr-4/).
 - `classmap_directory` defines the directory files that are being autoloaded through a classmap, will be stored in.
 Note that this directory needs to be autoloaded by a classmap in your projects autoloader.
 - `classmap_prefix` defines the prefix that will be applied to all classes inside the classmap of the package you bundle.
 Say a class named `Pimple` and the defined prefix of `CJTP_` will result in the class name `CJTP_Pimple`.
 - `packages` is an array that defines the packages that need to be processed by Mozart.
 The array requires the slugs of packages in the same format as provided in your `composer.json`.
+Mozart will automatically rewrite dependencies of these packages as well.
+You don't need to add dependencies of these packages to the list.

 After Composer has loaded the packages as defined in your `composer.json` file, you can now run `mozart compose` and Mozart will bundle your packages according to the above configuration.